tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 Once the snapshots have all been restored, Tendermint gathers additional information necessary for bootstrapping the node (e.g. chain ID, consensus parameters, validator sets, and block headers) from the genesis file and light client RPC servers.
-It also fetches and records the `AppVersion` from the ABCI application.
+It also calls `Info` to verify the following:

+* that the app hash from the snapshot it has delivered to the Application matches the apphash stored in the next height's block (in next block execution), or the current block's height (same block execution)
+* that the version that the Application returns in `ResponseInfo` matches the version in the current height's block header

 Once the state machine has been restored and Tendermint has gathered this additional information, it transitions to block sync (if enabled) to fetch any remaining blocks up the chain